 Draisaitl (276-400-676 in 596 GP) needed the seventh fewest games out of fielders to reach 400 assists.
 He is only ahead of McDavid (426 appearances), Crosby (448), Malkin (527), Panarin (529), Nicklas Backstrom (542) and Nikita Kucherov (590).
 The Cologne native also became the eighth player in Oilers history to have 400 assists for the organization.

-Video: NYI@EDM: Hyman scores after a counterattack
+Video: NYI@EDM: Hyman scores following a counterattack

 In addition to Draisaitl and McDavid, striker convinced Ryan Nugent-Hopkins, who ended up with two assists. goalkeeper Jack Campbell was able to defuse 20 shots on goal by the Islanders and thus also contributed his mite to the double point win.

-Draisaitl put Edmonton in front in the first third with a direct take-off from the right face-off circle after receiving a cross pass from McDavid on a power play.
+Draisaitl put Edmonton in front in the first third with a direct take-off from the right face-off circle following receiving a cross pass from McDavid on a power play.
 It was his 22nd goal of the season.
 It also ended a seven-game goal drought.
 Yamamoto made it 2-0 with a shorthander.
 After a pass from McDavid, he rounded guest defenders Noah Dobson and put the puck in the net.

 Video: NYI@EDM: Yamamoto scores outnumbered